shramov/leaflet-plugins/README.md

 Compatibility
 ------
- - Tested with: Leaflet 0.7.x
+ - Tested with: Leaflet 1.0.x
- - For use with Leaflet 1.0.x see branch `leaflet_one`
+ - For use with Leaflet 0.7.x see `v0` branch

 Where ?